CodeBulletin/Maze.Exe/README.md

-For running it add two songs that you want to data folder named A.wav and B.wav
+For running it make sure u unzip A.zip and B.zip in /Maze/data